BrentGrammer/c-sharp-dotnet-7-angular-app/NOTES/Setup.md

 - HTTPS not working (if you go to the port and get a certificate expired error)
   - run `dotnet dev-certs https --trust`

+## Setup/start a Debugger
+- In VS Code open a command pallete (CTRL-SHFT-P) and look for `.NET: Generate Assets for Build and Debug`
+  - This can create the file in .vscode/ at the top level of repo
+- Click the debug option icon on the left side menu in VS Code
+- Stop any running servers
+- You can have dropdown options to launch and attach - Try launch first as it usually works better.
+  - Press the Play button
+- Alternatively, start the server with `dotnet watch --no-hot-reload` and choose Attach from the debug dropdown.
+  - Search for the name of your project (i.e. "API" etc.) and select that to attach a debugger.